CQRhinoZ/PBSOT/README.md

 # Parallel Branches-based Second-Order Transformer for Robust Group Re-identification with Layout-Guided Occlusion Mitigation

-This is a pytorch implementation of 《Parallel Branches-based Second-Order Transformer for Robust Group Re-identification with Layout-Guided Occlusion Mitigation》(IEEE TIM 2024, under review).
+This is a pytorch implementation of 《Parallel Branches-based Second-Order Transformer for Robust Group Re-identification with Layout-Guided Occlusion Mitigation》(ESWA, under review).

 ## Abstract